kavyamanohar/mlphon/README.md

 # Installation
 You need Helsinki Finite-State Transducer Technology (HFST) (http://www.ling.helsinki.fi/kieliteknologia/tutkimus/hfst/) to compile and use this analyzer.
-The Makefile provided compiles all the sources and produces the binary FSA ‘g2p.a'.
+The Makefile provided compiles all the sources and produces the binary FSA `PhoneAnalyser.a`.

 In a debian/ubuntu based GNU/Linux, SFST can be installed as follows